metcalfcloud/pictallion/server_py/docs/OPERATIONS.md

 - Use automated scripts or scheduled Docker jobs
 - Restore from backup using standard PostgreSQL tools

+## Rollback Procedures

+- To rollback a deployment, restore the previous Docker image and database/media backups
+- Use versioned backups for `/data/media` and PostgreSQL
+- For database: use `pg_restore` or `psql` with backup files
+- For media: restore from backup directory
+- Always test rollback in staging before production

 ## Performance Tuning

 - Enable connection pooling for database